 The University of Arkansas sports community chose a fierce attacking boar as its mascot.
-The Arkansas Razorbacks logo, rendered in dark red with black edging, reflects the moment of attack, symbolizing a commitment to history, focus, and a striving for victory.
+The Arkansas Razorbacks logo, rendered in dark red with black edging, reflects the moment of attack, symbolizing a commitment to history, focus, and victory.

 Arkansas Razorbacks: Brand overview